szczyglis-dev/ultimate-chain-parser/README.md

 ### Helpers inside Plugin and Worker

-You can use some included helpers providing by AbstractPlugin and AbstractWorker abstract classes.
-When you extend your class from them then you have access to some useful methods:
+You can use some included helpers provided by the `AbstractPlugin` and `AbstractWorker` abstract classes.
+When you extend your class from them, you have access to some useful methods:

 `$this->isPattern($pattern): bool` -- checks if $pattern is valid regex pattern